bouvet/spring-workshop/README.md

 ### Ex 2
 Create a Service class using `@Bean` - solution branch: `ex-2`

 1. Create a normal java class called `MovieService`.
 This should have a field variable which should contain a list of movie titles (as Strings) and a method that returns the list of movie titles.
+I will call this method `getMovies`.
 2. Now we need a bean (instantiated object of `MovieService`).
 Go to the `CinemaApplication`-class and here you should create a bean that returns a `MovieService` object.
 3. In the controller class, create a field variable of the `MovieService`.
 Instantiate the field variable using the `@Autowired` annotation.
    1. > This way spring will find the bean (instance) of `MovieService` we created in step 2 and inject it here in the controller class.